disesdi/echo_sequence_lstm/README.md

 # Echo Sequences with Long Short-Term Memory (LSTM) Networks

-*a project demonstrating the persistent memory of Encoder-Decoder LSTMs via their ability to "remember" randomly generated number sequences, using custom-generated data and encoding, implemented using the Keras library.*
+*a project demonstrating the persistent memory of Encoder-Decoder LSTMs via their ability to "remember" randomly generated number sequences, with custom-generated data and encoding, implemented using the Keras library.*

 ## generating training data